aurabx/harmony-agent/dev/linux/TESTING.md

 # Testing Linux Implementation

-This document describes how to test the wg-agent Linux implementation, particularly when developing on macOS or other non-Linux platforms.
+This document describes how to test the harmony-agent Linux implementation, particularly when developing on macOS or other non-Linux platforms.

 ## Quick Start